open-contracting/standard/docs/guidance/map/amendments.md

 #### Record

-`releases` contains the above releases, `compiledRelease` contains the latest value of each field and, `versionedRelease` contains a history of changes to each field.
+`releases` contains the above releases, `compiledRelease` contains the latest value of each field, and `versionedRelease` contains a history of changes to each field.

 The `releaseID` and `amendsReleaseID` fields in the `amendments` array of the compiled release can be looked up in `releases` and `versionedRelease` to identify what changed.